awslabs/s3-connector-for-pytorch/DEVELOPMENT.md

 * `max_attempts(int)`: Number of retries for retriable errors

+* `requester_pays(bool)`: Set to true to send the `x-amz-request-payer: requester` header on all S3 requests, enabling access to Requester Pays buckets.

 For example, this can be passed in like:
 ```py
 from s3torchconnector import S3MapDataset, S3ClientConfig